Understanding Due Diligence and Earnest Money on the NC Offer to Purchase and Contract

 When representing the buyer(s), I want the DD fee and earnest money amount to be as low as possible without insulting the seller or giving the appearance that we're wasting people's time.
 The lower the amounts, the lower the risk of loss for my buyer.
 In addition, I want the DD period to be extended out as far as possible.
 The longer the period, the longer my buyer has to do his/her due diligence and feel comfortable that everything will be just fine with their loan, etc.

 What if inspections are done, and my buyer is responsible for the cost of those inspections then the seller says, "I'm not fixing anything so you can just take your earnest money and go"?
 Well, because of this, I DON'T always order inspections right away.
 I might have inspections scheduled two to three weeks out.
-Then if the seller refuses to fix one or more things, at least they've got a few weeks invested of their home being off the market and might be more inclined to work with the buyer to resolve the repair issues.
+Then if the seller refuses to fix one or more things, at least they've got a few weeks invested with their home being off the market and might be more inclined to work with the buyer to resolve the repair issues.
 In addition, this gives my buyer more buffer room to get comfortable that his/her financing will be secured.
 Hopefully, they have a really good idea of the likelihood of their financing going through prior to having inspections, appraisals, and surveys ordered.
 If that's the case, then they've only really lost the due diligence fee.

 It's very important to ALWAYS keep track of this DD date (I put it in my calendar with reminder notifications).
 If more time is needed, go back and try to negotiate a date extension with the seller (they'll usually work with you if you've been proactive) PRIOR to the DD date ending.
 If you don't then you can risk the earnest money as well.